 What is stick drift?

 Basically, stick drift is when your controller seems to work on its own.
-If you notice your in-game character keeps looking around by themselves, or if your gun keeps shooting without you ever pressing the trigger—your controller has almost definitely developed drift.
+If you notice your in-game character keeps looking around by themselves.
+This means your joy stick isn’t at neutral when you’re not touching it.

 What causes a controller to drift?